 5. Free Goodies

-You might be thinking that in order for your blog to really grow you gonna need to spend money for tools/ software etc. What I can suggest is to take advantage of “Free Trials”.
-There are a lot out there some of the tools I’ve signed up for trial versions are: Tailwind, Board Booster, Hootsuite and Buffer.
+You might be thinking that in order for your blog to really grow you gonna need to spend money for tools/ software etc. What I can suggest is to take advantage of free trials to see if the tool can help you out.

 The trial services are limited however, it will give you the perfect opportunity to see if the tool suits your business/blogging goals well.
 If you’re not keen to this tools well, no problem!
 There are bazillion other tools that you can use and they are ultimately free.